erpin10/NH_Emerg/README.md

 - Total Number of Fire Safety Deficiencies
 - Confirmed COVID-19 Cases Per Occupied Beds
 - COVID-19 Deaths Per Occupied Beds
-- Number of outpatient emergency department visits per 1000 long-stay resident days

-The dependent variable for this study was:
+The dependent variable for this study was also extracted from the above data set:
 - Number of outpatient emergency department visits per 1000 long-stay resident days

 ## Data Cleansing